TobitSoftware/chayns-toolkit/website/docs/configuration/output.md

          * The css version which should be used for the CHAYNS_TOOLKIT_CSS_TAG variable */
         cssVersion: "4.2",
+        /**
+         * The option to use for transforming React JSX.
+The default value is "automatic", which means that the new JSX transform will be used.
+If you want to use the old JSX transform, you can set this option to "classic".
+Note that the old JSX transform is deprecated and will be removed in a future version of React.
+         * @type {'automatic' | 'classic'}
+         */
+        reactRuntime: "automatic",
     },
     // ... other options ...
 }